-In my previous post, the Five Tenets of the Customer Centric Approach to Business provided a basis that is relevant today of how we should be approaching our work, in building businesses that are relevant and engaging for our customers, and sustainable for the long term.
+The companion post, the Five Tenets of the Customer Centric Approach to Business provided a basis that is relevant today for how we should be approaching our work.
+Particularly in building businesses that are relevant and engaging for our customers, and sustainable for the long term.

 The following Nine Imperatives for Leaders are derived and demanded from an efficacy of The Five Tenets of the Customer centric Approach to Business.